This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 ---|---|

-Global external HTTP(S) load balancer |
+Global external Application Load Balancer |

-Configurable using a
+Configurable by using a

 retry policy

 in the URL map.
-The default number of retries ( Without a retry policy, unsuccessful requests that have no HTTP body
+The default number of retries ( Without a retry policy, unsuccessful requests that have no

-( Retried requests only generate one log entry for the final response. |
+HTTP body (for example, HTTP Retried requests only generate one log entry for the final response. |

-Retry policy cannot be changed for connection retries.
-HTTP POST requests are not retried.
-HTTP GET requests are always retried once as long as 80% or more of the backends are healthy.
-If there is a single backend instance in a group and the connection to that backend instance fails, the percentage of unhealthy backend instances is 100%, so the GFE doesn't retry the request.
-The load balancer retries a failed GET request if the first request failed before receiving response headers from the backend instance.
-Retried requests only generate one log entry for the final response.
-For more information, see External HTTP(S) load balancer logging and monitoring.
-Unsuccessful requests result in the load balancer synthesizing an HTTP 502 response. |
+The retry policy cannot be changed for connection retries.
+HTTP HTTP The load balancer retries a failed Retried requests only generate one log entry for the final response.
+For more information, see External Application Load Balancer logging and monitoring.
+Unsuccessful requests result in the load balancer synthesizing an

-Regional external HTTP(S) load balancer |
+Regional external Application Load Balancer |

-Configurable using a
+Configurable by using a

 retry